anujalamahewa/client-server/README.md

 # clientserver
-A JAVA client server application
+A client server application written in JAVA.